softvar/bridge-the-gap/README.md

 REVERSED Mode
 -------------

-1. REVERSED mode is set in an aperidic manner(at random intervals) where buildings swap their locations and a player has to lay bridge in an opposite direction(RIght to Left).
+1. REVERSED mode is set in an aperiodic manner(at random intervals) where buildings swap their locations and a player has to lay bridge in an opposite direction(RIght to Left).

 Technology
 ----------